A current initiative led by researchers to encourage changes in the way research outputs are evaluated. Click on the logo to read the declaration.

 PLOS- Article-Level Metrics: produced by the journal PLOS - Public Library of Science. the site includes articles, videos, and provides information about the application of this tool for researchers, publishers, institutions and funders.

-Altmetric.com is used by Scopus and PLOS to track altmetrics for their articles, on social media sites like Twitter& Facebook, science blogs, news sites and reference managers like Mendeley.
+Altmetric.com is used by PLOS and Plum X Metrics used by Scopus to track altmetrics for their articles, on social media sites like Twitter& Facebook, science blogs, news sites and reference managers like Mendeley.